 - end up with sub-standard work.

-- put up a ‘no cold callers’ sign – you can download a free sign from Action Fraud
+- put up a ‘no cold callers’ sign – it can be a criminal offence for doorstep callers to ignore it

 - get recommendations from friends and family if you need work done

 - look for a reputable local trader on the Trustmark website.